-When it comes to deer hunting, the first rifle to come to mind is usually the venerable .30-30 lever action.
-Many deer hunters took their first bucks with a Winchester Model 94 or a Marlin 336, or any of a dozen other similarly styled rifles.
+When it comes to deer hunting, one of America’s classics has always been the venerable .30-30 lever-action.
+Many deer hunters took his or her first buck with a Winchester Model 94 or a Marlin 336, or any of a dozen other similarly styled rifles.
 The .30-30 cartridge has the reputation of having killed more deer than any other cartridge.
-It’s been around for more than 100 years, so the chances are this is correct.
-In fact, I’d even wager that it still, to this day, kills more deer than any other cartridge.
+It’s been around for more than 100 years, so the rumor is likely more fact than fiction.
+In fact, some would even wager that to this day it still kills more deer than any other cartridge.

 Why is the .30-30 such a popular deer cartridge?
-And what is it about the lever actions chambered in it that make them so potent for taking deer?
-Initially created by Winchester for their 1894 lever action, the .30 Winchester Center Fire was one of the first modern small-bore centerfire cartridges designed to use smokeless powder.
-Marlin also developed their own lever action, the 336, but renamed the round the .30-30 so as not to have the name “Winchester” in their cartridge designation.
+And what is it about the lever actions chambered in .30-30 that makes them so potent for taking deer?
+Initially created by Winchester for its 1894 lever-action, the .30 Winchester Center Fire was one of the first modern small-bore centerfire cartridges designed to use smokeless powder.
+Marlin also developed its own lever-action, the 336, but renamed the round the .30-30 so as not to have the name “Winchester” in Marlin’s cartridge designation.
 Both rifles are short, lightweight, and easily portable through heavy woods and brush.
-The light recoil of the round and quick lever action provides the ability for rapid follow up shots if necessary.
+The light recoil of the round and quick lever-action provides the ability for rapid follow-up shots if necessary.

 Despite its long and successful history, many still question the effectiveness of the .30-30 round on deer.
-I think the millions of deer taken with the .30-30 is sufficient evidence of the cartridge’s adequacy at dropping most medium sized game.
+I think the millions of deer taken with the .30-30 is sufficient evidence of the cartridge’s adequacy at dropping most medium-sized game.
 Heavier 150-170 grain .30-30 bullets have more than enough energy to drop a deer out to 200 yards, provided the hunter is capable of making such a shot.
-While the .30-30 isn’t suitable for heavier game such as elk or grizzlies in this writer’s opinion, more than a few hunters have been successful taking large North American game with the round.
+While the .30-30 isn’t suitable for heavier game such as elk or grizzly, more than a few hunters have been successful taking large North American game with the round.